Nuitka/Nuitka/README.rst

 For conditional statements, some branches may not ever be taken, because of the condition truth value being possible to predict.
-In these cases, the branch not taken and the condition check is removed.
+In these cases, the branch is not taken, and the condition check is removed.

 This can typically predict code like this: